unity3d-jp/MeshSync/Documentation~/en/SceneCache.md

 1. Open the Timeline window.
-1. Add a **SceneCacheTrack** in the Timeline Window.
+1. In the Timeline Window, click **Unity.MeshSync > Scene Cache Track** to add a **SceneCacheTrack**.
 1. Right click in the newly added track, and click **Add Scene Cache Playable Asset**.
-1. Drag and drop the GameObject with SceneCachePlayer component to the *Scene Cache Playable Ref* property of **SceneCachePlayableAsset**
+1. Drag and drop the SceneCachePlayer GameObject to the *Scene Cache Playable Ref* property of **SceneCachePlayableAsset**